 - Learn about economic systems in a rigorous, flexible study of basic problem solving and data analytical methods.

 - Make valuable career connections through WSU’s active network of faculty, alumni, and business professionals.

-- Learn from faculty who are active researchers and are frequently cited by broadcast and print media for their expertise.
+- Learn from acclaimed College of Agricultural, Human, and Natural Resource Sciences faculty members who are active researchers and are frequently cited by broadcast and print media for their expertise.

 Program of Study

 All WSU undergraduates must complete a minimum of 120 semester credits of which 40 credits must be at the 300 – 400 level.
 Students must also complete the University Common Requirements (UCORE).
 These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU’s Transferring an Associate Degree web page.

 To certify in the Economics Sciences major students must have 24 credits and a minimum 2.0 GPA.
 Students must also complete the Economic Sciences graduation requirements and the program requirements of the degree.